EdwinWu1423/diligent-computing/README.md

 	return false
 else
 	for each position in maze
-		test each possible next position (up, down, left or right relative to current explorer position) to see if position is legal if legal position
+		test each possible next position (up, down, left or right relative to current explorer position) in that order to see if position is legal if legal position
 			invoke recursive abstraction
-		move current position to the previous position
+		move current position to the previous position remove indicator of previous position
 ```
 ## class(es), with fields and methods